-ok, these bourbon toffee chocolate chip cookies are easily one of my favorite cookies ever. yes, really, ever. id been wanting to make a “boozy” cookie for a long time. my hands down favorite cookie is the classic chocolate chip cookie. in fact, you may have noticed lots of similar cookie recipes on the site. that’s for a reason!
-I love the classic flavors of the base dough. the ability to play around with new twists on the classic, is such a bonus. hey, when you find something that works, you run with it. or in the case of these cookies, you add bourbon to it and call it the best cookie ever!!
+These bourbon toffee chocolate chip cookies are easily one of my favorite cookies.
+My hands down favorite cookie is the classic chocolate chip cookie.
+In fact, you may have noticed lots of similar cookie recipes on the site like my Chocolate Chip Pecan Cookies Caramel Chocolate Chip Cookies, Chocolate Chip Cookies without Brown Sugar or my Tahini Chocolate Chip Cookies.
+I love the classic flavors of the base dough and the ability to play around with new twists on the classic.

 these cookies are so many delicious words!